Endodontist in NYC

 The popular question among NYC patients is whether they should see an NYC endodontist or general dentist for a root canal.
 There are three major differences between Manhattan Endodontist and dentists that every patient should be aware of when making a decision who to choose for their root canal therapy.

-Endodontist vs. Dentist: Education
+Endodontist in NYC vs. Dentist: Education

 An endodontist is a dentist that had additional two years of specialty endodontic training.
 During the training, the dentists learn more advanced treating techniques and get more experience in treating more challenging cases that regular dentists would refer out to an endodontics specialist.
 To learn more about Dr. Lipner’s education in New York as an endodontist, please read his professional bio as a Root Canal Specialist on About Us page.